Skip to content

 Our team of experts are here to assist.
 Contact us today!

-Who can be the safety representative?
+Who can be the health and safety representative?

-What are the duties of safety representatives?
+What are the duties of the health and safety representative?

-The safety representative is responsible for ensuring that the work environment is safe, participating in the planning of safety measures, participating in investigations of work accidents and injuries, and acting as a liaison between the employer and the employees regarding work environment issues.
-Additionally, the safety representative has the authority to stop work if they believe there is an immediate danger to the lives or health of the employees.
+The HRS representative is responsible for ensuring that the work environment is safe, participating in the planning of safety measures, participating in investigations of work accidents and injuries, and acting as a liaison between the employer and the employees regarding work environment issues.
+Additionally, the representative has the authority to stop work if they believe there is an immediate danger to the lives or health of the employees.

-In some businesses, there may be a need for more than one safety representative.
+In some businesses, there may be a need for more than one HSR representative.
 The number is determined based on the size of the company, the nature of the work, and other working conditions.
-If the company is divided into several departments, one safety representative should generally be elected per department.
+If the company is divided into several departments, one representative should generally be elected per department.
 The scope of responsibility should be clearly defined and must not be larger than what the safety representative can oversee and manage effectively.

 Also read: The rules for working hours and overtime in Norway.